twinpixel/scent_mate/README.md

 An experimental Flutter application that suggests personalized fragrances based on user preferences.
 This project is part of a vibe coding experiment, where the focus is on creating an immersive and intuitive fragrance discovery experience.

+## 🚀 Live Demo

+A live version of the application is available at: [https://twinpixel.github.io/scent_mate/](https://twinpixel.github.io/scent_mate/)

 ## 🎨 Vibe Coding Experiment

 This project is an exploration of: